A guide for spiritual seekers, leaders, and companions

 Challenges: Burnout, over-identification with work, saviour/messiah complex, activism as avoidance of interiority

-Common defenses: Overwork, perfectionism, spiritualized grandiosity, control disguised as care.
+Common defences: Overwork, perfectionism, spiritualized grandiosity, control disguised as care.

 Dwelling markers: : Chronic fatigue + indispensability narratives; dismissal of contemplation.